darrenmcgill35/milestone-project-3/README.md

 Congratulations!
 No Error Found.

-I validated my maps.js file with Esprima,
+I checked my app.py code using Python syntax checker

-Result - Code is syntactically valid.
+Result - No syntax errors detected :)

 I sent the heroku link to many people to test of different mobiles tablets and desktops.
+All pages, images and forms were responsive with no issues.

 ## *Deployment*